kevincoder-co-za/scriptables/README.md

 ## Dependencies

 Scriptables is built using the GIN framework.
-A popular Golang framework for built web apis.
+A popular Golang framework for building web apis.
 Scriptables uses both redis and MySQL.
 We provide a convenient docker-compose file to run everything.

 ## Documentation & Installation